arbor-sim/arbor/doc/py_domdec.rst

 .. function:: partition_load_balance(recipe, context)

-    Construct a :class:`domain_decomposition` that distributes the cells in the model described by :class:`recipe` over the distributed and local hardware resources described by :class:`context`.
+    Construct an :class:`arbor.domain_decomposition` that distributes the cells in the model described by an :class:`arbor.recipe` over the distributed and local hardware resources described by an :class:`arbor.context`.

     The algorithm counts the number of each cell type in the global model, then partitions the cells of each type equally over the available nodes.